SFDO-Tooling/CumulusCI/docs/robot.rst

 CumulusCI comes with a testing framework called `Robot Framework <https://robotframework.org/>`_ (or just Robot), which is specifically for writing acceptance tests.
 These are typically end-to-end tests that verify that the high-level requirements of a project have been satisfied.
 (Think "Add a new student and verify they have been assigned a mentor" or "Create a case plan when the student is not enrolled in a program".)
 Usually, this involves automating a browser session with Salesforce, but Robot can also be used to test new APIs created by your team.

 Later sections of this document will show you how to write tests, call APIs, create custom keywords, and so on.
-Before we do that, however, there's a bit of manual configuration to do.
+But first there's a bit of manual configuration to do.